opensafely/documentation/docs/repositories.md

 The README is written in Markdown.
 If you're not familiar with Markdown syntax, [read this guide on GitHub-flavoured Markdown](https://help.github.com/en/github/writing-on-github/about-writing-and-formatting-on-github).
-There's a handy cheatsheet for the most useful Markdown syntax [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+There's a [handy cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for the most useful Markdown syntax.

 You can update the README directly in GitHub.
 Click the edit button (a little pencil in the top-right), change the text, and commit the changes.
 This is a standard commit so there's no need to write more than "_first README update_", but typically commits should have a bit more detail than that.